How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you’re satisfied with the look of your chart or graph, click on the ‘Create Chart’ button …
+Once you are happy with the way your chart or graph appears, click on the ‘Create Chart’ button …

-The new chart or graph will now be added to the ‘Visualizer Library’ section …
+The graph or chart will be added to your ‘Visualizer Library’ section …

-Note that new visual elements are given a unique ID displayed as a shortcode.
-As you will see very soon, this allows you to add graphs and charts to your pages and posts very quickly …
+Note that every element is given a unique ID displayed in a shortcode.
+As you will see shortly, this allows you to easily embed graphs and charts into your content …

-After a graph or chart has been added to the ‘Visualizer Library’, you can edit it, duplicate it, or trash it …
+After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

 Visualizer Plugin Usage

-After creating a new graph or chart and adding it to Visualizer, it’s easy to insert it into your posts or pages.
+After creating a new element and adding it to Visualizer, it’s easy to insert it into your posts and pages.

 First, create a new post or page (or open an existing one) …